tecmeckc/Smart_Farmer_AI_Agent/README.md

 ## 🌟 WOW Factors

-- Multilingual support: responds in English, Hindi, Punjabi, and French
+- Multilingual support: responds in English, Hindi
 - Uses real-time soil, crop, and mandi datasets for recommendations
 - Powered by IBM Watsonx and Retrieval-Augmented Generation (RAG)
 - Smart redirection on off-topic queries